Particle Physics Project Prioritization Panel: Issues

-Along with these major issues, P5 also faces a field that is less unified than in 2014, as was emphasized by the title of the Scientific American report on Snowmass 2021 outcomes: "Physicists Struggle to Unite around Future Plans."
+Along with these major issues, P5 also faced a field that was less unified than in 2014, as was emphasized by the title of the Scientific American report on Snowmass 2021 outcomes: "Physicists Struggle to Unite around Future Plans."

-Some members of the field have expressed that the pressure to project a unified opinion is stifling debate, with one physicists telling a reporter from Physics Today: "There are big issues people didn’t discuss."
-Panel chair Hitoshi Murayama has expressed awareness of this problem, saying that "community buy-in is key" for the success of the P5 report.
+Some members of the field expressed that the pressure to project a unified opinion was stifling debate, with one physicist telling a reporter from Physics Today: "There are big issues people didn’t discuss."
+Panel chair Hitoshi Murayama expressed awareness of this problem, saying that "community buy-in is key" for the success of the P5 report.

 Panel

 The membership of the 2023 P5 was announced in December 2022, with Hitoshi Murayama of the University of California, Berkeley as head.
-See the official page.

-Similar to 2014, the 2023 P5 members are all particle and accelerator physicists; no members specialize in project management.
-This places the committee in a good position to evaluate responses to the "nightmare scenario."
-However, this makes it difficult for the members to assess whether the information on cost and schedule provided to the committee has a sound basis.
-That lack of expertise may explain how the 2014 P5 failed to foresee the LBNF/DUNE cost-and-schedule crisis, and will make it difficult for the 2023 P5 to head off an "SSC scenario."
+Similar to 2014, the 2023 P5 members were all particle and accelerator physicists; no members specialized in project management.
+This placed the committee in a good position to evaluate responses to the "nightmare scenario."
+However, this made it difficult for the members to assess whether the information on cost and schedule provided to the committee had a sound basis.
+That lack of expertise may explain how the 2014 P5 failed to foresee the LBNF/DUNE cost-and-schedule crisis, and would make it difficult for the 2023 P5 to head off an "SSC scenario."

 Tasking

-Regina Rameika from the Department of Energy Office of Science summarized the P5 charge in a presentation to the High Energy Physics Advisory Panel on Dec.
-8, 2022.
+Regina Rameika from the Department of Energy Office of Science summarized the P5 charge in a presentation to the High Energy Physics Advisory Panel on December 8, 2022.
 The charge asked P5 to: